adya-shrivastava/WordSenseDisambiguation/README.md

 where 'classification_label' are the two homographs we are trying to disambiguate.

 For example: classification_label can be
-- bass which means the MUSIC sense
+- bass meaning the MUSIC sense
-- \*bass meaning FISH sense
+- \*bass meaning the FISH sense